anzusystems/common-admin/docs/styleguide/buttons/index.md

 #### Secondary button

-- most important and visible button
+- second most important button, less visible than primary
 - preferred only one in a block or row

 <DocsExample>